apache/geode/PDX-Serialization-Internals.md

 # How types get around

 At the most basic level, PDX types are stored in a GemFire replicated region called PdxTypes.
 That region is available on all peers within a distributed system.
-When a new type is being defined, the type registry uses a distributed lock to ensure that it obtains a unique id, and then puts the new type in the region using a transaction.
+When a new type is being defined, the type registry uses a distributed lock to ensure that it obtains a unique id.
+It then puts the new type in the region using a transaction.
 The type is now known to all peers within the distributed system.
-If the member is using persistence, the type registry will also be persistent so that the type information is persisted to disk.
+If the system is using persistence, the type registry region will also be persistent so that the type information can be recovered on restart.

 Clients obtain types lazily when they try to deserialize an object.
 If a type is not known to a client, the client fetches the type from a server and caches it in it's own local type registry.